achamberland/latin-dictionary-js/README.md

 This is a work-in-progress, and for now only searches for latin words passed on the npm start command, logging information for each to the console.

+JavaScript classes are used only to port the original Java more quickly.

 # Getting Started

 ## Running with node